 - “You make me so angry…” Here’s a thought, “Why do you want to be around someone who makes you angry?”
 No one can “make” another person angry, at some point the choice to emote is a decision.
 But if someone is constantly antagonistic, why be with them?

 - “If you treated me with more respect…” Respect is earned over time, it cannot be commanded instantly.
 People who demand respect often don’t deserve it.
-Respect should be given to in the same measure it is received.
+Respect should be given in the same measure it is received.

-- “If you didn’t react that way…” This is another form of blame shifting where the victim’s responses are used to acquit the abuser.
+- “If you didn’t react that way…” This is another form of blame-shifting where the victim’s responses are used to acquit the abuser.
 Most victims find that even when they modify their reactions, the abuser still does the same thing.

 - “Because you don’t listen to me, I had to…” Instead of trying to find calmer ways of addressing an issue, the abuser uses this as an opportunity to escalate.
 There are any number of reasons why a person might not be listening and trying to force the matter does not make things better.

 - “If you hadn’t done…” This is another combination of shifting the blame by highlighting a flaw in the other person.
-The underlying manipulation is to impose a parent/child like relationship where the abuser is the authoritarian and the victim is needing correction.
+The underlying manipulation is to impose a parent/child-like relationship where the abuser is the authoritarian and the victim is needing correction.

 - “Your words hurt me so…” There is an old saying, “Hurt people hurt people”.
-But even if a person is hurt by a statement, they are still responsible for how they react afterwards.
+But even if a person is hurt by a statement, they are still responsible for how they react afterward.
 Being hurt is not an excuse.

-- “My whole family is this way…” By assigning blame to their family of origin, the abuser minimizes their actions as a collective behavior.
+- “My whole family is this way…” By assigning blame to their family of origin, the abuser minimizes their actions as collective behavior.
 Because everyone in the family does in, then it is OK to continue abusing.

 - “It’s in the blood…” Instead of using abusive behavior as a means for deciding to change, the abuser says it’s part of their personality or someone in their family is the same way.
 This allows the abuser to escape responsibility.